veraison/docs/musings/endorsement-api.md

 This prototype will utilize the `environment-map` along with an attestation scheme identifier to supply the necessary query parameters:
 * The attestation scheme identifier is used to locate the right "query plugin".
 * The `environment-map` is treated as opaque data until it reaches the intended plugin, where it's interpreted and mapped to a suitable KV-store key for lookup.

+Which schemes are supported in the prototype (Arm CCA only), and which attester identification data model (CoRIM’s `environment-map`) will be exposed via a discovery resource at `.well-known/veraison/endorsement-distribution`